 General practices and Aboriginal and Torres Strait Islander health services that meet accreditation requirements are eligible for financial incentives when they sign on to the Practice Incentives Program—Indigenous Health Incentive (PIP IHI), obtain consent from their Aboriginal and Torres Strait Islander clients to be registered for chronic disease management through the IHI, and provide a targeted level of care for each registered patient.
 Participation in the PIP IHI also provides eligibility for other initiatives under Medicare.

 Further information is available at Bettering the Evaluation and Care of Health (BEACH).

-Deadly Ears Program is a Queensland program that aims to address middle ear disease and its impacts through health promotion; workforce development; population-based allied health services; and ENT clinical and surgical outreach to remote communities.
+Deadly Ears Program is a Queensland program that aims to reduce the rates and impacts of middle ear disease and conductive hearing loss for children through health promotion; workforce development; population-based allied health services; and ENT clinical and surgical outreach to remote communities.

 Further information is available at Deadly Ears.